The Ultimate Group Text App Guide

 Opt-in and opt-out policies apply to businesses, especially when it comes to SMS marketing.
 Consent depends on the message content and who’s sending it.

 Businesses with many employees and big operations need oversight.
 The best group messaging apps use various access and permission levels.

 |SnapDesk||EZTexting||Text Magic||Simple Texting||Heymarket||Slack|

-|Starting Price Per Month||$19.99||$49.00||Variable||$25||$29||Free|
+|Starting Price Per Month||$29||$49||Variable||$25||$29||Free|

-|Recurrence and Campaigns||Coming Soon||Yes||Yes||Yes||Yes||No|
+|Recurrence and Campaigns||Yes||Yes||Yes||Yes||Yes||No|

 |Privacy and Oversight Features||Yes||Yes||Yes||Yes||Yes||Yes|

 Ready to start texting your contacts and customers?
 MessageDesk is here to help with smarter, simpler business text messaging for keeping connected.

 You’ll also want to check out our list of free SMS text message templates.
 Just copy and paste and start texting.

 Finally, feel free to start a 7-day free MessageDesk trial with 50 free text messages.